TypQxQ/Klipper_ToolChanger/README.md

 ## Example configuration
 My full and updated configuration file backup can be found here: https://github.com/TypQxQ/DuetBackup/tree/main/qTC-Klipper

+## Updates 09/03/2023
+Added Tool Remap.
+Point one or more tools to another one.
+Including fan and temperature.
+This is persistent at reboot.
+* `KTCC_DISPLAY_TOOL_MAP` - Display the current mapping of tools to other KTCC tools.
+* `KTCC_REMAP_TOOL` - The command to remap a tool or reset the remaping.
+* `KTCC_CHECK_TOOL_REMAP` - Display all tool remaps.

 ## Updates 08/03/2023
 Added per print statistics and a wrapper around G28 to disable saving statistics while homing.